 There are various parking spots available throughout the park for day visitors, but if you’re staying overnight, you can park your RV or big rig in the campground too.
 Hiking and biking trails are great ways to get around the park without having to deconstruct your camp.

 Campgrounds and parking in Flandrau State Park

 Campsites in Flandrau State Park

-There is also a rustic campground available at Flandrau State Park near the Oxbow Trail.
-This camping ground has 36 campsites available.
+Flandrau State Park has a rustic camping area near the Oxbow Trail.
+This campground has 36 campsites available.
 This campground is only open from May to October.
 There are limited facilities within the campground with a primitive toilet and a central fire pit.
 Showers are available at the pool beach house until sunset.
 Three walk-in sites are available during the winter season.

 There is a non-electric campground with 17 campsites available at Flandrau State Park.
 Campers have access to a primitive toilet and drinking water.
 Within the same area of the campground, there are two camper cabins and a CCC cabin which can be booked all year round.

 Bring your GPS enabled smart device along in the Airstream and get ready for an adventure.
 Geocaching is a technically fun activity for the whole family.
 The hunt involves seeking out hidden treasure using specific coordinates.
 Once you locate the metaphorical gold (usually stickers, pencil erasers, or flower seeds), sign your name and replace the goodies.
 The park has several hand-held GPS units for visitors as well should your group need any extras.